Kdan Mobile gets $16M Series B for its cloud-based content and productivity tools – TechCrunch

 Launched in 2009, Kdan Mobile has focused on developing content creation and productivity software for mobile devices from the start, founder and chief executive officer Kenny Su told TechCrunch.
 “We’ve observed more and more industries embracing remote or hybrid work for years now, even before 2020,” he said.
 “We always sensed that trend would continue.”

-Kdan Mobile has now raised $21 million in total.
+Kdan Mobile has now raised $23.5 million in total.
 Since announcing its Series A in April 2018, Kdan Mobile has grown from 70 employees to 200 in Taiwan, China, Japan and the United States.
-It also passed 200 million downloads and now has more than 100 million members on its platform.
-More than half of Kdan Mobile’s users are in the U.S. and Europe, 30% from Asia and 15% from Africa and Australia.
+It also passed 200 million downloads and now has more than 10 million members on its platform.
+More than half of Kdan Mobile’s users are in the U.S. and Europe, with 30% from Asia and 15% from Africa and Australia.

 Part of the funding will be used to develop Kdan Mobile’s enterprise products, including Document AI, its data processing and filtering technology, and SaaS products like e-signature service DottedSign, PDF software Document 365 and Creativity 365 for multimedia content creation, including animations and video editing.

 After focusing primarily on individual users, Kdan Mobile decided to start working with more enterprise clients in 2018 and its software is now used by more than 40,000 businesses and educational organizations.
 Su said the company’s focus on enterprise was validated with the 2019 launch of DottedSign, which now has more than 300,000 users.
-During the past year and a half, the number of signatures processed by DottedSign increase by 30 times as companies switched to remote work because of the pandemic.
+During the past year and a half, the number of signatures processed by DottedSign increased by 30 times as companies switched to remote work because of the pandemic.
 Kdan Mobile also began offering a set of APIs and SDKs so internal developers at large enterprises can integrate and customize its technology.

 “We use a lot of what’s called B2C2B approach, or business to consumer to business, meaning that we still try to connect with users at the individual level, but do so in a way that we hope they’ll adopt our solutions at the company level,” said Su.

-Note: Update: Number of members and total funding updated.